Lissy93/dashy/docs/authentication.md

 ```
 Your app is now secured :) When you load Dashy, it will redirect to your Keycloak login page, and any user without valid credentials will be prevented from accessing your dashboard.

-From within the Keycloak console, you can then configure things like user permissions, time outs, password policies, access, etc
+From within the Keycloak console, you can then configure things like user permissions, time outs, password policies, access, etc. You can also backup your full Keycloak config, and it is recommended to do this, along with your Dashy config.
+You can spin up both Dashy and Keycloak simultaneously and restore both applications configs using a `docker-compose.yml` file, and this is recommended.

 ---

 ## Alternative Authentication Methods

-If you are self-hosting Dashy, and require secure authentication to prevent unauthorized access, you have several options:
+If you are self-hosting Dashy, and require secure authentication to prevent unauthorized access, then you can either use Keycloak, or one of the following options:
 - [Authentication Server](#authentication-server) - Put Dashy behind a self-hosted auth server
 - [VPN](#vpn) - Use a VPN to tunnel into the network where Dashy is running
 - [IP-Based Access](#ip-based-access) - Disallow access from all IP addresses, except your own